Ali0th/Kaessmann_Internship/README.md

-# Kaessmann_Internship
+# Single_Cell_Internship
-Scripts written in the context of my internship at the Kaessmann Lab.
+Scripts written in the context of an internship at a single cell lab.
 Contains tools in R for GTF file exploration and analysis of intergenic reads origin.